afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/finish.md

 The delivery orchestration you have built:

-1. Uses the tooling you like
+1. Uses the tooling you already know and love
 2. Prevents bad code, automatically stopping deployments if quality checks fail.
 3. Can accomodate manual approvals if required
 4. Can self-heal by taking actions in production, again using the tooling you want

 ### So What Next?

 [Deploy Keptn properly](https://keptn.sh/docs/0.16.x/operate/install/) on your cluster to free your SRE and DevOps teams from toil.
-[Star Keptn on GitHub](https://github.com/keptn/keptn)

 Need help?
 Ask in the [Keptn Slack channel](https://slack.keptn.sh)

-Found a bug or issue?
-[Create an issue on GitHub](https://github.com/)

 It is almost guaranteed that Keptn works with your tool.
 Want to know if someone has gone before you?
 See all [publicly documented integrations here](https://keptn.sh/docs/integrations).

 Want to suggest (or submit) a new tooling integration that Keptn could / should work with?
 [Ask for it or submit it here](https://github.com/keptn/integrations/issues).

+Found a bug or issue?
+[Create an issue on GitHub](https://github.com/)